 - 9 oz milk chocolate chopped

 - Optional: 1 tablespoon of coconut oil or shortening but only if using chocolate chips instead of good chocolate (see note)

 - Extra chocolate or white chocolate for melting and garnishing plus sprinkles or Mini M&Ms or whatever you think might jazz up the cups.

 - In a microwave-safe bowl (I use my Pampered Chef Batter Bowl), mash the white chips and butter together so that the chips are coated with butter.
 Melt the white chips in the microwave using 50% power and stirring every 30 seconds.
 Set aside.

-- Using about a teaspoon measure, scoop out little mounds of peanut butter mixture and arrange them on a plate lined with plastic wrap.
+- Using about a heaping teaspoon measure, scoop out little mounds of peanut butter mixture and arrange them on a plate lined with plastic wrap.
 You should get about 32 depending on how you scooped, but the yield may vary.
 Chill the scooped mounds until they are no longer sticky, then shape into little balls.
 Press the little balls into rounds.

 - Put all of your little peanut butter rounds in a zipper bag and keep them in the refrigerator until you are ready to assemble the cups.

 - To make the peanut butter cups, line 12 muffin cups with paper liners.